 “Even loans are an OK option, especially if you find other things to cover the majority of your costs and keep your HOPE or Zell Miller Scholarship to cover your tuition.
 Evaluate what’s right for you.
 When you look at the starting salary of most Tech students after they graduate, usually any debt is something they can pay off very quickly.”

-Oscar Guerrero, Second-Year, Business Administration
+Oscar Guerrero, Third-Year, Business Administration

 “There’s a ton of organizations on campus, and I always try to share my email with them so I can receive updates on any scholarship opportunities they may have.
 Even if it’s a scholarship you feel like you don’t have much of a shot at, applying is still always a good idea.”

-Natalia Vidal, Second-Year, Chemical and Biomolecular Engineering
+Natalia Vidal, Third-Year, Chemical and Biomolecular Engineering

 Ready to Be a Ramblin’ Wreck?